AMD-AGI/AMD-Hybrid-Models/X-EcoMLA/README.md

 ## Training for Instruct models

-X-EcoMLA utilizes a two-stage training strategy for optimal results:
+X-EcoMLA utilizes a two-stage training strategy to distill instruct models for optimal results:

-### Stage 1: End-to-End SFT Distillation
+### Stage 1: End-to-End Distillation

   * **Goal:** Transfer knowledge from a larger, pre-trained teacher model to the smaller student model (with the MLA architecture).
   * **Method:** Minimize the Kullback–Leibler (KL) divergence loss between the output distributions of the student and teacher models.
 We generally observe better results when using a larger teacher model.